US Air Force says it conducted successful hypersonic weapon test

-WASHINGTON: The U.S. Air Force said on Monday it had conducted a successful test of a hypersonic weapon, which flew at five times the speed of sound.
+WASHINGTON: The United States Air Force said on Monday it had conducted a successful test of a hypersonic weapon, which flew at five times the speed of sound.

 The test was conducted on Saturday off the coast of Southern California when a B-52 bomber released an Air-launched Rapid Response Weapon (ARRW), the Air Force said in a statement.